 The Project Area and vicinity are located within unincorporated San Bernardino County.
-Solid waste in the Project vicinity is managed by Allied Waste, a refuse handler in Bullhead City,
+Solid waste in the Project vicinity is managed by Allied Waste, a refuse handler in Bullhead City, Arizona.
+The nearest hazardous waste disposal sites are the Kettleman Hills Landfill in Kings

-Arizona.
-The nearest hazardous waste disposal sites are the Kettleman Hills Landfill in Kings County, California, and the Clean Harbors Buttonwillow Landfill in Buttonwillow, California.
+County, California, and the Clean Harbors Buttonwillow Landfill in Buttonwillow, California.
 Water supply in the Project vicinity is provided by a combination of private and municipal groundwater wells.
 Public utilities serving the Needles area are managed by the Needles Public Utility Authority, which oversees electricity and groundwater supply and the Needles Wastewater Department, which oversees wastewater and sewer services.
 The Project Area in California is also currently served by PG&E's on-site generation of electricity and use of natural gas for fuel.
 The Mohave Electric Cooperative would supply power for the freshwater supply well in Arizona.
 There is no municipal sewer system in the vicinity of the Project Area; the Moabi Regional Park's wastewater treatment facility, which is the largest facility near the Project Area in California, consists of a raw sewage lagoon treatment system.
-Wastewater at the Project Area is processed on-site, or trucked off-site when necessary.
+Sanitary Wwastewater at the Project Area is processed on-site via septic tanks and, or trucked off-site when necessary.
+Remedy-related wastewater is processed on-site and reinjected into the Ground (IM-3 Facility), disposed of at the TCS Evaporation Ponds, or trucked off-site when necessary.